KoblizekXD/amber-toolchain/README.md

 # AmberMC Toolchain
 Main toolchain used by Amber platform

+## Prerequisites